What is the visible limit in Haze% for transmission haze in samples? Follow

-For pharmaceutical or chemical liquids, the average person may be able to see a visual difference in transmission haze at around 4 – 5%, and should definitely see a difference at a level of 6 – 7%.
+For pharmaceutical or chemical liquids, the average person may be able to see a visual difference in transmittance haze at around 4 – 5%, and should definitely see a difference at a level of 6 – 7%.

-To determine this for your sample, do a visual evaluation using a product rang exhibiting haze and take the consensus opinion of a number of people as to which samples exhibit visible haze.
+To determine this for your sample, do a visual evaluation using a product range exhibiting haze and take the consensus opinion of a number of people as to which samples exhibit visible haze.
 Measure Haze% using a sphere instrument and assign a visible limit specific to your product.

 For many applications, especially those related to consumer products, a visible limit for haze may also be the tolerance for what is acceptable product.